 So, start with relevant articles.
 One lousy article can ruin all you built.
 So, select the blog post to read very carefully.
-I mentioned five well known reputed blogs above.
+I mentioned five well-known, reputed blogs above.

 6. Nothing to lose

 As a beginner, we have nothing to lose.
 Some professionals say writing a blog post is easier as a beginner because nobody knows who we are, and probably nobody will ever come across our article ever.

 Don’t think too much, and don’t be hard on yourself.

 If you want to be a professional blogger?
 Then start right away.
-Overplanning does not make that happen soon or easy.
+Overplanning does not make that happen soon or easily.

 7. Lack of new ideas for the first blog post?

 Every professional blogger admitted that they were at this exact same point in their lives.
 New ideas come with experience.
 So, without start reading and write, ideas will not flow.